Large deviations for diffusions interacting through their ranks: Proof of Proposition (C)

-The proof of Proposition \ref{L3prop} (C) is broken down into several steps: first, we show that the variational formula in the definition of $\tilde{I}$ (recall that $\tilde{I}(\gamma)\leq I(\gamma)$, if $I(\gamma)<\infty$) can be rewritten as the one corresponding to a suitable one-dimensional reversible diffusion; then, we prove the existence of a sufficiently regular solution to the corresponding backward Cauchy problem, which enables us to employ Dirichlet form calculus to control the quantities of interest.
+The proof of Prop. \ref{L3prop} (C) consists of four steps.
+In {Step 1} we convert the variational formula $I_{\iota,\mu} (\gamma) < \infty$ into the formula \eqref{sup_psi_u} corresponding to a suitable one-dimensional reversible diffusion. {Step 2} then deduces the existence of a sufficiently regular solution to the corresponding backward Cauchy problem \eqref{PDE_psi_u}, which enables us to employ Dirichlet form calculus for establishing in {Step 3} the integrability of $R_{xx}^2/R_x$ for $R=\Rg$.
+From the latter we deduce in {Step 4} that $R_t^2/R_x$ is integrable.